-Before moving into social entrepreneurship Karen held senior management roles in programme and operations at AIRBUS.
+Before moving into social entrepreneurship and starting an ethical fashion label Karen held senior management roles in programme and operations at AIRBUS.
 She did a social entrepreneurship course at Oxford University and Executive Leadership programme at THNK school of creative leadership in Amsterdam.
 Her aspiration is to use her business experience to support and grow social entrepreneurs.
+At SEIF she acts as a free trainer/coach on `Growing your team. `

 Emily Elsner (Adams)